How is testicular cancer diagnosed?

-If you have signs or symptoms that suggest testicular cancer, your doctor will want to take a complete medical history to check for risk factors and symptoms.
+If you have signs or symptoms that suggest testicular cancer, your doctor will want to take a complete medical history to check for risk factors and to learn more about your symptoms.
 Then the doctor will do a physical exam.
 During the exam, the doctor will feel the testicles for any swelling, tenderness, or lumps.
-The doctor will also feel your belly for swollen lymph nodes which could be a sign that the cancer has spread.
+The doctor will also feel your belly for swollen lymph nodes, which could be a sign that the cancer has spread.

-This test uses sound waves to make pictures of internal organs.
-The computer shows the picture on a screen.
-An ultrasound can help doctors tell whether a lump (or mass) is solid or filled with fluid.
-If the lump is solid, then it is more likely to be cancer.
+Ultrasound uses sound waves to make pictures of internal organs.
+This is often the first test done if the doctor thinks you might have a problem with your testicle.
+An ultrasound can help doctors tell if a lump (or mass) is solid or filled with fluid.
+If the lump is solid, it is more likely to be cancer.

-This is a very easy test to have done, and it uses no x-rays.
-You just lie on a table while a flat wand is moved over the skin of the scrotum.
-Usually, your skin is coated with gel first.
+This is a very easy test to have, and it uses no x-rays.
+You just lie on a table while a flat wand (called a transducer) is moved over the skin of the scrotum.
+Usually, the skin is coated with gel first.

 Surgery to diagnose testicular cancer